Advice for Applying to Data Science Jobs

 One caveat: if you’re negotiating and you get everything you ask for, the company expects you to accept!
 You of course don’t have to, but you shouldn’t be stringing along a company you’re not serious about.
 And knowing you’ll accept also allows you to say the magic words, “If we can get to X, Y, and Z, I would be thrilled to accept the offer.”

 Job hunting is stressful, especially if you’re working full-time and/or looking to change industries.
 I hope this post has given you a good starting point for understanding the hiring process in data science, what mistakes to avoid, and what strategies you can leverage in the process.
 If you’re still looking more, this is an incredibly comprehensive guide from Favio Vazquez, which includes his own thoughts and links to dozens of resources.

 As I said at the start, feedback and additions to this post are very welcome!
-Thank you to Ilana Mauskopf, Dana Levin-Robinson, Jesse Maegan, Philipp Singer, Jonathan Nolis, Naoya Kanai, and Michael Berkowitz for their additions to this post.
+Thank you to Ilana Mauskopf, Dana Levin-Robinson, Jesse Maegan, Philipp Singer, Jacqueline Nolis, Naoya Kanai, and Michael Berkowitz for their additions to this post.